Seventeen Members: Everything to Know

 How do I start listening to their music?

-The title tracks by seventeen members are a good place to start because they cover a wide range of styles and moods.
+The title tracks by seventeen members are an excellent place to start because they cover various styles and moods.
 “Left & Right” is a dance-pop song with a simple, groovy hook that would be perfect for a TikTok challenge.
 The song also has melodies that make it more complicated.
 “Adore U” and “Very Nice” are seventeen classics, but they are more upbeat and youthful than later songs like “Don’t Wanna Cry” and “Thanks,” which are more introspective and emotional.

-For ballads, try “Smile Flower,” which has all 13 members, or “Don’t Listen in Secret” and “Habit,” which are fan favorites.
-The dance practice videos for “Hit” and “Getting Closer” show the group pushing their bodies to the limit to perform hard-hitting songs with some of Seventeen’s most difficult choreography.
+For ballads, try “Smile Flower,” which has all 13 members, or “Don’t Listen in Secret” and “Habit,” which are fan favourites.
+The dance practice videos for “Hit” and “Getting Closer” show the group pushing their bodies to the limit to perform hard-hitting songs with some of Seventeen’s most challenging choreography.

 Related articles